vintagegamingsystems/Disk-Low-Level-Discovery-for-Physical-Disk-within-Windows-Performance-Monitoring-in-Zabbix-2.0/README.md

 Then restart the agent.

-When you make an item you must use the defined macro in the JSON object, {#DISKNUMLET}.
+When you make a prototype item you must use the defined macro in the JSON object, in this case {#DISKNUMLET}.

-It will look something this this
+It will look something this:

 perf_counter[\234(#DISKNUMLET)\208]